technicalnoodles/DEVWKS-2845/docs/testing.md

 sidebar_position: 4
 ---

-# Testing the deployment
+# Testing the Deployment

 We have a few tests that we can perform to validate our deployment is going to work.
 We will check the Meraki Dashboard to validate that it can send webhooks to our API, then we will generate our own example to send, and finally we will have the Meraki Dashboard send a legitimate event to our API.

-## Test Meraki webhook test
+## Test Meraki Webhook Test

-Within the Meraki Dashboard on the Alerts page where we just setup a new webhook.
-We can click on the **Send test webhook** button to verify that Meraki can send a webhook.
+Within the Meraki Dashboard on the Alerts page where we just setup a new webhook, click on the **Send test webhook** button to verify that Meraki can successfully send a webhook.

-After clicking on the button and waiting a little while, we should a status of `delivered`, like the below image shows:
+After clicking on the button and waiting a little while, we should see a status of `delivered`, like the below image shows:
 ![delivered webhook](../static/img/delivered-webhook.png)

-Let us test with our own payload.
+Let's test this with our own payload.

-## Test using Postman
+## Test Using Postman

 Our payload will not shutdown a port but will show that we are receiving a response from our function successfully.

-In Postman we need to change the request to a post and paste in out API endpoint as the URL.
+In Postman we need to change the request to a `POST`` and paste in our API endpoint as the URL.

 The test body of our request will be:

 ```json
 {
   "version": "0.1",